-We'd also recommend having a serrated knife in your arsenal – we've all tried to slice tomatoes with the wrong knife and it has never ended well.
+We'd also recommend having a serrated knife in your arsenal – we've all tried to slice tomatoes with the wrong knife, and it never ends well.

 Paring knives are great for chopping small items like strawberries or mushrooms – and if your children are showing an interest in cooking, it's a great starter knife for small hands.

-If you like baked goods, a serrated bread knife is essential to get through a crusty loaf.
+If you’re a keen baker, a serrated bread knife is essential to get through a crusty loaf.